spenpal/project_automator/README.md

     -r, --remote                If you have a local repo and want to create a remote repo.

 NOTE:
-    --remote & --local (or -r & -l) cannot be used simulateneously, as that is suggestive of the basic 'create' command
+    --local & --remote (or -l & -r) cannot be used simulateneously, as that is suggestive of the basic 'create' command
 ```